Data Type Integer List

 Entry Type Entered

-Description The Unique ID Successors field lists the unique ID numbers for the successor tasks to a task.
-A task must start or finish before successor tasks can start or finish.
-Each successor is linked to the task by a specific type of task dependency and a lead time or lag time.
+Description The Predecessors field lists the task ID numbers for the predecessor tasks on which the task depends before it can be started or finished.
+Each predecessor is linked to the task by a specific type of task dependency and a lead time or lag time.

-Best Uses Add the Unique ID Successors field to a task view when you want to display or update task successors by their unique ID rather than task ID.
-Each successor is represented by its unique ID number, which may be followed by a dependency and the lead or lag time.
-The dependency types for successors are FS (finish-to-start), FF (finish-to-finish), SS (start-to-start), and SF (start-to-finish).
+Best Uses Add the Predecessors field to a task view when you want to display or update task predecessors.
+Each predecessor task is represented by its task ID number, which may be followed by a dependency type and the lead or lag time.
+The dependency types for predecessors are FS (finish-to-start), FF (finish-to-finish), SS (start-to-start), and SF (start-to-finish).
 To enter lead time, type a negative number.
 To enter lag time, type a positive number.

-Example You want to review the successors of tasks in your project to analyze and refine the schedule.
-You add the Unique ID field and the Unique ID Successors field to the Task Sheet view.
-In the Unique ID Successors field for the "Develop estimate" task, you see the entry "14FS+3d" meaning that the task with Unique ID14 is a successor of this task, with a finish-to-start dependency, and a 3-day lag time.
-Before the task with Unique ID14 can start, it must wait 3 days after the finish of this task.
-You also see that the Unique ID Successors field for the "Conduct client meetings" task is blank.
-You type "15FS" to link this task to the task with unique ID15 with a finish-to-start dependency.
+Example You want to review the predecessors of tasks in your project to analyze and refine the schedule.
+In the Task Sheet view, the Predecessors field contains the entry "14FS+3d" for the "Write proposal" task.
+This means that task 14 is a predecessor of this task, with a finish-to-start dependency and a three-day lag time.
+Before this task can start, it must wait three days after the finish of task 14.
+The Predecessors field for the "Conduct client meetings" task is blank.
+You type "15FS" to link this task to task 15 with a finish-to-start dependency.

-Remarks If you enter only the task unique ID number in the Unique ID Successors field, Project assumes a finish-to-start dependency with zero lag time.
-If there is more than one successor, they are all listed and separated by the list-separator character, which is typically the comma.
+Remarks If you enter only the task ID number in the Predecessors field, Project assumes a finish-to-start dependency with zero lag time.
+If there is more than one predecessor, they are all listed and separated by the list-separator character, which is typically the comma or semicolon.

-If a successor is a task in another project, the Unique ID Successors field also contains the path to the linked project, in addition to the task's Unique ID and dependency type.
-An example is: C:\My Documents\Bldg E Construction.mpp\3FF.
+If a predecessor is a task in another project, the Predecessors field also contains the path to the linked project, in addition to the task ID and dependency type.
+An example is: C:\My Documents\Bldg_E_Construction.mpp\3FF.